orblivion/ntfy/.sandstorm/README_DETAILS.md

 - [ ] Try upgrading the app, confirm that messages aren't going through, but then "refresh" on the Android app and see if that fixes it (instead of having to hard-restart the app!).
     * I wonder if that's why upgrading doesn't stop the phone's connection!
 It still thinks it's still connected to the old app.
     * I should also try keeping an API connection open during the whole thing.
 Will I keep getting keepalives from the old app that should have quit?
+- [ ] Why is the API response always "empty" the first time the grain starts? (does that relate to why restarting the grain loses my connectivity?)

 ## Ntfy API